SamerAlsayegh/node-steam-bot-manager/README.md

 - GUI-Based Messaging
 - GUI-Based Trading
 - 2-Factor Authentication Support + Setup
-- Enable API-Key
+- Enable API-Key*
-- Generate authentication codes on demand (for login)
+- Generate authentication codes on demand (for manual login)
 - Manage multiple bots simultaneously
 - API Support for third-party systems (Betting, Trading, and so on..)
 - Event based interactions of a single bot or multiple